watusi/jquery-mobile-iscrollview/README.md

 ### refresh

-In the case
-of `refresh()` there is an initial log entry when the `refresh()` is queued, which will also indicate the timeout value that was used.
+In the case of `refresh()` there is an initial log entry when the `refresh()` is queued, which will also indicate the timeout value that was used.
 A second, separate, log entry shows the elapsed time that `refresh()` ran as well as elapsed time from when it was queued.
 The time value shown lets you match-up the first and second entries.
 This will help you evaluate the impact of browser rendering time.
 (A 0mSec timeout will first allow all rendering to complete.)

+If a refresh is occuring on an `iscroll_onpagebeforerefresh` event because a page is "dirty" the log entry will indicate "(dirty)".
+"Dirty" pages are pages that have had `refresh()` called while they were not the active page.
+Normally (depending on the `DeferNonActiveRefresh` option) such pages have their `refresh()` deferred until the page is about to be shown.

 ### onbeforerefresh